tolgacatak17/DoublePendulum/README.md

 ## Repository Structure

+The repository is organized as follows:

-1. **`animations/`**: Contains animations of the double pendulum motion with varying initial and boundary conditions.
+1. **`animations/`**: Contains animations of the double pendulum motion generated for various initial and boundary conditions.

-2. **`code/`**: Contains the MATLAB script for solving and simulating the double pendulum motion.

-3. **`figures/`**: Contains solution plots and visualizations with varying initial and boundary conditions.
+2. **`figures/`**: Contains solution plots and visualizations illustrating the double pendulum's behavior under different scenarios.

-4. **`report/`**: Contains the detailed report explaining the mathematical model, methodology, and analysis of results.
+3. **`report/`**: Contains a detailed report explaining the mathematical model, methodology, and analysis of the results.

+4. **`src/`**: Contains the MATLAB script for solving and simulating the double pendulum motion.

-5. **`README.md`**: Provides an overview of the project, its goals, and instructions for running the code and simulations.
+5. **`README.md`**: The file provides an overview of the project, its objectives, and the repository structure.

 ---